yehchanyoo/yehchanyoo/README.md

 Feel free to visit my portfolio website (https://yehchanyoo.github.io) or wander around my Github profile for my past work!

+Additionally, I am currently the Graduate Student Representative (GSR) for my graduate program.
+If you have questions about the program, feel free to email me at yehchany@uw.edu.

 <!--
 **yehchanyoo/yehchanyoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.